nchanon/PPFv2/README.md

     >  python bin/color_reco.py m_dilep 2017

-If your not sure of what you need, type option "All".

 # Comparaison Data/Monte-Carlo

-Data/mc comparaison are created for a given observable
+Once the histograms produced with the "forComp" option, data/mc comparaison can be created for a given observable:

     > python ./bin/data_mc_comparaison.py "observable" "year" "title"

 example :

-    > python ./bin/data_mc_comparaison.py m_dilep 2017 "Mass dileptonic"
+    > python ./bin/data_mc_comparaison.py m_dilep 2017 "Dilepton mass (GeV)"

+If willing to produce all data/mc comparisons in one shot:

+    > python scripts/launch_hist_creator.py
+    > source scripts/launch_datamccomp.bash

-# Check Systematics
+# Checking Systematics

-In PPFv2 there is 2 scripts to check systematics, the first is to get an particular systematics, the other to get them all in one time.
-The results are stored in './results/'year'/systematics'
+Checking all systematics at a time (weight uncertainties, ALT and JEC):

+    > python scripts/control_systematics.py "year"

+As an example:

+    > python scripts/control_systematics.py 2017

+By modifying the script, you can choose to plot some systematics and some other not.

-It's possible to check each systematics :
+It's also possible to check each systematics individually (function called by the contro_systematics.py):

     > python ./bin/systematics_observable.py "observable" "year" "systematic" "title"